KenDickey/Crosstalk/DispatchNotes.md

 	((self primAt: 0) at: selector) value: self  [value: arg]...
 ````

-If selector lookup fails, a #doesNotUnderstand method of suitable arity is returned,
+If selector lookup fails, a #doesNotUnderstand closure of suitable arity is returned,
-so a closure is allways invoked.
+so no special case application is requires.

 Assuming efficent hash-tables, this strategy is simple to explain, and eliminates recusrive lookups.
 Lookup can be done without call-site caching.